MirkoGenoni/ing-sw-2021-fossati-genoni-grazioli/readme.md

 # Software engineering project 2020-2021

+## Presentation
 The game realized is the digital version of a physical board game made by Cranio Creations and available [here](https://craniointernational.com/products/masters-of-renaissance/)

 The game has been realized by the group 27 formed by: